lewisohn/sortCompare/documentation/specification.md

 **Specification** (M‰‰rittelydokumentti)

-The purpose of this project will be to implement a variety of sorting algorithms and then compare their running time and memory requirements in various situations.
+The purpose of this project is to implement a variety of sorting algorithms in Java and then compare their running times and memory requirements in various situations.

 I have chosen six sorting algorithms that vary significantly from one another to make the comparisons more interesting.
 These algorithms are listed below with their sorting method in brackets: